 Is her chance of wining 50%?
-Do you agree with her?

-In this chapter, we study about such situations.
-We also discuss words like 'probably', 'likely', 'possibly', etc. and how to quantify these.
-In class IX we studied about events that are extremely likely or almost certain and those that are extremely unlikely and hence almost impossible.
+In this chapter, we study about such questions.
+We also discuss words the like 'probably', 'likely', 'possibly', etc. and how to quantify these.
+In class IX we studied about events that are extremely likely and in fact, are almost certain and those that are extremely unlikely and hence almost impossible.
 We also talked about chance, luck and the fact that an event occurs once does not mean that it would happen each time.
 In this chapter, we try to learn how the likelihood of an event can be quantified.